Read John Dewey with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Dewey becoming a notable philosopher.

-The central claim is this: Dewey’s advocacy for democracy and social reform resonated with the progressive movements of his time.
+In plain terms: Dewey’s advocacy for democracy and social reform resonated with the progressive movements of his time.

 Innovative Ideas Annotation

-Dewey introduced groundbreaking concepts such as pragmatism and instrumentalism , which offered new ways to understand and apply philosophy.
+Dewey introduced groundbreaking concepts such as pragmatism and instrumentalism, which offered new ways to understand and apply philosophy.
 His innovative approach to practical problem-solving resonated with many and provided a fresh perspective on traditional philosophical questions.

 Annotation

-Dewey introduced groundbreaking concepts such as pragmatism and instrumentalism , which offered new ways to understand and apply philosophy.
+Dewey introduced groundbreaking concepts such as pragmatism and instrumentalism, which offered new ways to understand and apply philosophy.
 His innovative approach to practical problem-solving resonated with many and provided a fresh perspective on traditional philosophical questions.

 Educational Reform Annotation